icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 192.168.0.0     0.0.0.0         255.255.255.0   U     0      0        0 eth0
 ```

 that are used for routing the container traffic.
-We can see that the containers on the same host, communicate to each other over the `docker0` linux bridge (each container gets its own network namespace which gets connected to `docker0` bridge via pair of `veth` interfaces) and the traffic to the containers on the other nodes will go via `flannel.1` interface as per the routing rule for the `100.64.0.0/16` subnet.
+We can see that the containers on the same host communicate to each other over the `docker0` linux bridge (each container gets its own network namespace which gets connected to `docker0` bridge via pair of `veth` interfaces) and the traffic to the containers on the other nodes will go via `flannel.1` interface as per the routing rule for the `100.64.0.0/16` subnet.

 Now that we are confident all is working properly we install the systemd unit file: